PadTo/League-of-Legends-data-pipeline/README.md

   If you type Y, you'll be prompted to enter your Riot API key:
 </pre>

 Once the key is entered, the pipeline will start and begin processing data.

 NOTE:

 - The collection process takes a long time (Hours) due to rate limiting (rate limits can be adjusted based on your needs and account constraints related to rates)
 - The data WILL NOT be uploaded due to the database having millions of entries
+- If the pipeline's API calls have request code 400 even though the API key is valid, re-generating the key might fix the problem